juju/docs/src/en/models-migrate.md

 For migration to work:

-  - The source and destination controllers need to be in the same cloud environments.
+  - The source and destination controllers need to be in the same cloud environment.
   - The destination controller needs to be running on the same cloud substrate as the source controller.
   - Destination controllers on different regions or VPCs need direct